 I make these homemade cinnamon rolls every year for the holidays.
 Soft, gooey, and easy to make, they're always a hit with family and friends!

-Cinnamon rolls were always what my family ate for breakfast on Christmas morning.
-Not only were they easy to pop in the oven as my sister and I excitedly unwrapped presents, but they were delicious too – gooey, soft, and smothered in sweet cream cheese frosting.
+When I was growing up, my family always ate cinnamon rolls for breakfast on Christmas morning.
+They were easy to pop in the oven as my sister and I excitedly unwrapped presents, and they were delicious – gooey, soft, and smothered in sweet cream cheese frosting.

-This cinnamon roll recipe is the one I make every year for the holidays.
+I make this cinnamon roll recipe every year for the holidays.
 It’s super easy, and the homemade cinnamon rolls are so much better than any you’d get at the store.
 Soft and gooey all the way through, they’re jam-packed with brown sugar and cinnamon.
 A big slather of vanilla glaze adds the perfect sweet finishing touch.
-Make them for any holiday you celebrate, for a cozy weekend brunch, or any time you’re cooking for people you love!
+Make them for any holiday you celebrate, for a cozy weekend brunch, or whenever you’re craving something sweet!

 How to Make Cinnamon Rolls

 My cinnamon roll recipe is simple – it calls for straightforward pantry ingredients, and you don’t even have to get out the stand mixer to make it!
-Here’s what you need to do:
+Here’s how it goes:

 First, make the dough.
-I wanted my cinnamon roll recipe to be dairy-free, so I use coconut oil and almond milk in the dough instead of melted butter and cow’s milk.
+I wanted my cinnamon roll recipe to be dairy-free, so I use coconut oil and Almond Breeze Almondmilk in the dough instead of melted butter and cow’s milk.
 These cinnamon rolls are every bit as rich and delicious as regular ones, but they’re totally vegan!

 After you’ve stirred the dough together, knead it!
 At this point, the dough will be sticky and springy.
 Knead it on a lightly floured surface until it becomes smooth.
-Then, form it into a ball and set it inside a large bowl greased with coconut oil.
+Then, form it into a ball and place it in a large bowl greased with coconut oil.
 Cover the bowl and set it aside for one hour, until the dough has doubled in size.

 Next, it’s time to roll!
 Turn the dough out onto a lightly floured surface and use a rolling pin to shape it into a large rectangle.
 This shape doesn’t have to be perfect, but the straighter the edges are, the more uniform your cinnamon rolls will be.
 Brush the rectangle with coconut oil and cover it with brown sugar and cinnamon, leaving a border around the edges.